MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterSource.md

 ---
-title: WaterSource in Cloud for Sustainability water data model - Common Data Model | Microsoft Docs
+title: WaterSource in Cloud for Sustainability water data model
 description: Entity to store details of sources from/to which water gets withdrawn/discharged.
 author: cdm-publisher
 ms.service: common-data-model